cabal-club/cable/wire.md

 than holding on to the request in anticipation of perhaps seeing the requested hashes in the future.

+Hosts MUST be able to handle receiving posts of unexpected types appearing in responses, and MAY choose for themselves whether to discard them or not.

 ##### 6.3.2.3 Cancel Request

 Conclude a given `req_id` and stop receiving responses for that request.